5 Surprising Ways Shorter Days Affect Your Brain [Infographic]

 And How You Can Adapt

 Feeling sluggish?
-The culprit might be your circadian clock, which takes cues from how much light your body is getting in the course of a day, and tells you when to be asleep and awake.
+The culprit might be your circadian clock, which takes cues from how much light your body gets during a day and tells you when to be asleep and awake.

 Shorter winter days mean less light exposure, causing changes to your circadian rhythm.

-“Our body, including all of our organs, is aligned to match the environment.
-It’s a beautiful symphony orchestra,” says Phyllis C. Zee, MD, PhD, Northwestern Medicine neurologist, Northwestern University Feinberg School of Medicine professor and chief of Sleep Medicine in Neurology.
-“It’s all coordinated through the master pacemaker, which is located in the suprachiasmatic nucleus (SCN) of the brain.”
+"Our body, including all of our organs, is aligned to match the environment.
+It's a beautiful symphony orchestra," says Phyllis C. Zee, MD, PhD, neurologist and chief of Sleep Medicine in Neurology at Northwestern Medicine.
+"It's all coordinated through the master pacemaker, which is located in the suprachiasmatic nucleus (SCN) of the brain."

-A disruption to the circadian rhythm can affect a number of functions in your body.
+A disruption to the circadian rhythm can affect several functions in your body.

-If you can’t shake the winter blues, consider consulting your physician about seasonal affective disorder (SAD), a seasonal depression that affects 5 percent of people in the U.S. SAD typically starts in fall and goes away in spring.
+If you can't shake the winter blues, consider consulting your physician about seasonal affective disorder (SAD), a seasonal depression that affects 5% of people in the U.S. SAD typically starts in fall and goes away in spring.

 SAD symptoms can include:

 - Disruption of sleep patterns